SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.3/General_Main_Release_10.3.0_new_features_2.md

 <!-- MR 10.3.0 - FR 10.2.12 -->

 The PDF and share option in the Dashboards app are now no longer visible in edit mode.
-Additionally, you can now pin the share action in the settings menu of the Dashboards app.
+Additionally, you can now pin the "Share dashboards" action in the settings menu of the Dashboards app.

 ### DMS Service & Resource Management